-Choice of color reflects a child's attunement to his/her world, because the color is seen and treated from the outside.
-Thus, because of his/her color responses, an indication can be gotten of his/her affective structure.
-FC+ is an expression of feeling, where the affect simultaneously is under cognitive control, or where there is so-called self-control in a situation.
+Choice of color reflects a child's attunement to his world because the color is seen and treated from the outside.
+Thus, on the basis of his color responses, an indication can be gotten of his affective structure.
+FC+ is an expression of feeling where the affect simultaneously is under cognitive control or where there is so-called self-control in a situation.
 Consequently, FC+ indicates affective stability.
-Kotze (107, 108-109) says the FC+ response is evidence that the affective is in place as a foundation for the gnostic-cognitive.
-Thus, this refers to the affective as a readiness to participate in a dialogue on a cognitive level.
-In turn, this indicates a lived experiencing of security, and a willingness to venture into more remote situations.
-With FC+, there also is mention that peers are taken into consideration.
+Kotze (107, 108-109) says the FC+ response is evidence that the affective is in place as a foundation for the gnosticcognitive.
+This thus refers to the affective as a readiness to participate in a dialogue on a cognitive level.
+In turn, this indicates a lived experiencing of security and a willingness to venture into more remote situations.
+With FC+ there also is mention that peers are taken into consideration.

-FC- responses refer to a search for emotional stability which, however, fails because of inadequate cognitive control.
+FC- responses refer to a search for emotional stability that, however, fails because of inadequate cognitive control.
 Here it should always be kept in mind that becoming thwarted on a cognitive level can lead to emotional lability.

-CF responses possibly indicate that the child is directed to establishing emotional relationships, but that accomplishing a stable relationship continually fails.
+CF responses possibly indicate that the child is directed to establishing emotional relationships but that accomplishing a stable relationship continually fails.
 Thus, there is mention of tension and uncertainty.
 CF also is usually an indication that the tension is directed outward.
-According to Kotze (107, 109), CF indicates that gnostic lived experiences are continually restrained, and flooded by the pathic.
+According to Kotze (107, 109) CF indicates that gnostic lived experiences are continually restrained and flooded by the pathic.

-C responses indicate an impulsive affectivity, and the fact that the child really is not attuned to orient him/herself in his/her situation.
-He/she rather only tries to impress.
+C responses indicate an impulsive affectivity and the fact that the child really is not attuned to orient himself in his situation.
+He rather only tries to impress.

-Many FC, a small number of CF, and no C responses, paired with a high F+%, point to a possible vivaciousness, but superficial relationships with fellow persons; this is an energetic person.
+Many FC, a small number of CF and no C responses paired with a high F+% point to a possible vivaciousness but superficial relationships with fellow persons; this is an energetic person.

 Sometimes movement and color are found in the same response.
-Then, it must be determined which is primary, and it then is placed first.
+Then it has to be determined which is primary and it then is placed first.
 In this regard, different combinations are possible, e.g., MFC, CFM, etc. Such a combination usually is an indication of being highly gifted.